tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-8/talk-17-talk-17-Mobile_App_Development_2/talk-17-Mobile_App_Development_2.md

 ---
 icon:
-  type: mdi:cellphone-link
+  type: mdi:help-circle-outline
-  color: 00BCD4
+  color: 398126
 ---

-Mobile App Development 2

-Evolve a multi-screen mobile application in a networked, message driven, context aware application.  ...
+Evolve a multi-screen mobile application in a networked, message driven, context aware application.
+Incorporate in the application two-way access to r ...